oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ## Set Options

 The `set` and `shopt` builtins set global shell options.
-Oil code should use the more natural `shopt`.
+YSH code should use the more natural `shopt`.

 ### set